d-kicinski/tensor/README.md

 [![codecov](https://codecov.io/gh/d-kicinski/tensor/branch/master/graph/badge.svg)](https://codecov.io/gh/d-kicinski/tensor)

+This library providesa two main features:
+- A class for interacting with multidimensional arrays (For backend library uses BLAS/LAPACK libraries with fallback to own naive implementations).
+- Deep neural networks.

-This library provides a class for interfacing with BLAS/LAPACK libraries with optional fallback to own naive implementations.
-The design goal is to create a numpy alike interface for interacting with multidimensional arrays packaged in a simple, relatively lightweight, library that could be used on many different platforms like android phones and microcontrollers.
+The design goal is to create a numpy/pytorch alike interface for interacting with multidimensional arrays packaged in a simple, relatively lightweight, library with limited external dependencies that could be used on platforms like android phones and microcontrollers.

-#### How to use
-If you're using cmake see [tensor-example](https://github.com/dawidkski/tensor-example) for example usage.
+#### Usage of `tensor/nn` module
+For example usage jump to [nn-planar-data example](https://github.com/d-kicinski/tensor/tree/master/examples/nn-planar-data)

-#### Usage
+#### Usage of `tensor` module
 Create multidimensional tensor:
 ```c++
 // Create an array for storing bitmaps with variadic constructor